That-Dev-Girl-Sites/jhalabi.com/contact/index.md

 title: Contact
 ---

 I love hearing from people and talking tech.
-However, — and I am being frank here — I have a toddler.
+However — and I am being frank here — I have a toddler.
 And a full time gig.
 And a toddler.
 Did I mention the toddler?

 Regardless, please don't let this scare you off from sending me a message.
+Replies might just take a bit longer than expected.
 Let's chat!

 {:.contact-options}
 {:.icon .icon-envelop} <span class="sr-only">E-mail</span>